garden-io/garden/examples/k8s-deploy-patch-resources/README.md

 kind: Deploy
 type: kubernetes
 name: web
+dependencies: [build.web] # <--- We need to set an explicit dependency on the build
 source:
   path: ../ # <--- We set the source path of the action to the root so that we can reference the manifest files
 spec: